nexmo-se/Vonage-SMS-API-Blueprint/README.md

    mv env-example .env
    ```

 2. To make a reachable Webhook URL, we'll need to tunnel our local development server to the public internet so that it is reachable by the Genesys and Vonage APIs.
-For this example we'll use [Ngrok](https://ngrok.com/).
+For this example we'll use [Ngrok](https://ngrok.com/), but you can use any similar service or host on your own server as well.
 After running the command below, we'll get an address back E.g. `https://{NGROK-URL}.ngrok.io`, which you'll use below in step 4 of the Vonage Setup.

    ```js
    ngrok http 3000